29 surprising Avengers: Infinity War facts from the DVD commentary

 Even if you've seen Avengers: Infinity War a million times (or just seven), there are still things to learn.
 We watched the voiceover commentary with directors Joe Russo and Anthony Russo and screenwriters Christopher Markus and Stephen McFeely, and we learned that not all is as it seemed in the Marvel Cinematic Universe megafilm.
-Here's what we learned and how these new reveals may change Avengers 4.
-(Note: I've attributed the quotes below as best I can, but have you ever tried to distinguish between four voices at once?
+Here's what we learned from the commentary and how these new reveals may change Avengers 4.
+(Please know I've attributed the quotes below as best I can, but have you ever tried to distinguish between four voices you've never heard at once?
 Phew.)
+If for some reason you still haven't seen it, spoilers abound below, so head to this page for every way you can watch Infinity War right now.

 Thor's director voices the Asgardian distress call at the start

-Note: This piece was originally published August 13 and is updated as we learn new things from the features.